 The Information society theme deals with three main issues: e-accessibility, bridging the digital gap in Europe and protecting children, and helping people with disabilities to use computers and the new media.

 The institutional reform theme covers all of the EESC activities and contributions related to the treaty reform process since the Laeken Declaration of 15 December 2001 to the entry into force of the Lisbon Treaty on 1 December 2009, and particularly during the Convention on the Future of Europe between February 2002 and July 2003.

-Those theme and sub-themes are mainly treated by the Section for Employment, Social Affairs and Citizenship (SOC) and the Labour Market Observatory (LMO), with the participation of the different categories.
+Social Affairs and its sub-themes are mainly treated by the Section for Employment, Social Affairs and Citizenship (SOC) and the Labour Market Observatory (LMO).

 The Consultative Commission on Industrial Change (CCMI) also intervene in the social aspects of industrial change.